The second season of SkyMed launches into a world of thrilling new challenges and captivating drama! I’m excited to share my thoughts with you.

-While I enjoyed the first season of the Canadian medical series, the second season is an improvement that balances the fun with the drama.
-It's not to the level of other medical dramas like ER, but that's hard to find.
-However, SkyMed brings simple narrative storytelling, representative characters, and nifty emergency calls that made me binge-watch the entire second season.
+While the initial season of the Canadian medical series was enjoyable, the second season represents an improvement that adeptly balances entertainment with dramatic elements.
+Although it does not reach the caliber of other esteemed medical dramas such as ER, such quality is rare.
+Nonetheless, SkyMed presents straightforward narrative storytelling, relatable characters, and engaging emergency call scenarios that compelled me to binge-watch the entirety of the second season.

 For example, this season, Hayley (Natasha Calis) returns to SkyMed after having a medical procedure.
 Still, later in the season, she deals again with her past and even starts a relationship.
 Crystal (Morgan Holmstrom) deals with balancing being a flight medic and the first Indigenous med student in her class while understanding the meaning of family history.
 Not to mention the return of one of their own in a surprising way, the drama relationship between Nowak (Thomas Elms) and Tristan (Kheon Clarke) goes on a rollercoaster, and Lexi deals with a new promotion and a new relationship.

-The stories are compelling at times, like in "Code Silver," seeing Hayley and Crystal being held hostage to take care of a daughter's mother, who's dying unless she gets a transplant.
-Seeing Hayley trying to reason with the daughter and bring up her struggle.
-In "Before Sunrise, After Sunset," the team at SkyMed deals with an inquiry about the death of a patient and sees the difficult moment between Hayley trying to save a mother and daughter from an accident.
+The stories are compelling at times, like in "Code Silver," where Hayley and Crystal are held hostage to care for a mother whose daughter is dying unless she gets a transplant.
+We see Hayley trying to reason with the daughter and discuss her struggles.
+In "Before Sunrise, After Sunset," the team at SkyMed deals with an inquiry about the death of a patient and experiences the problematic moment of Hayley trying to save a mother and daughter from an accident.

 But some hit too close to the nose with the storytelling, as the dialogue is a bit repetitive sometimes, with moments during emergencies or like giving a PSA moment about not letting a child open anything without an adult.
 And sometimes, it can get predictable.
 It's a downfall, but it doesn't take too much away from enjoying the season.